-City provides program and program is currently being Recommended by national professional organization to meet published standard limits
+City provides program and program is currently being offered by other private businesses not within City organization to meet published standard limits

-TECHNICAL & CUSTOMER SERVICES Support addresses customer technology issues to ensure smooth operations of all business functions.
+Support addresses customer technology issues to ensure smooth operations of all business functions.
 Support staff trains users in software applications; supports and troubleshoots computers, user accounts, workflows, network and phone issues.
 Other equipment supported includes cell phones and tablet devices.
 Support staff replaces aged computers; and deploys software and upgrades to computers.
 Secondary assignments to fulfill project requests are common.

+Responsive Customer Service

-Responsive Customer With a proven track record of performance and customer satisfaction, support has expanded services to include more specialized software, smartphones and other mobile devices.
+With a proven track record of performance and customer satisfaction, support has expanded services to include more specialized software, smartphones and other mobile devices.

-Program experiencing a MODEST increase in demand of minimized computer rebuilds; adoption of ADP; and changes to dispatch operations.
+Program experiencing a Helpdesk statistics show reduction in demand, this is explained by the adoption of new security technologies that has MODEST increase in demand of minimized computer rebuilds; adoption of ADP; and changes to dispatch operations.
 However, 2018 represents a small respite of demand since 2014 while other demand growth indicators are strong.